chao-master/TSSSFF-Generator/README.md

 ### Creating the table
 At current the code is setup to use a psql database connection.

-The connection is currentlly hard coded in dbInterface.php to my connection details But this is easily changable
+The connection is currently hard coded in dbInterface.php to my connection details But this is easily changeable

 The table exists with the following schema
 ```